matter-labs/zksync-web-era-docs/docs/dev/fundamentals/rollups.md

 With zk rollups, funds are locked on a smart contract on the layer 1 blockchain.
 This allows transactions to be processed without the overhead of all the data typically associated with performing a transaction on the main chain, only requiring a **validity proof** to reach transaction finality.
 This significantly decreases associated transaction processing times and gas fees.

-### What are optimistic rollups?
+### What are Optimistic rollups?

-Optimistic rollups, which rely on fraud proofs, are considered “optimistic” because they assume off-chain transactions are valid and don't publish proofs of validity for transaction batches posted on-chain.
+Optimistic rollups, which rely on fraud proofs, are considered “Optimistic” because they assume off-chain transactions are valid and don't publish proofs of validity for transaction batches posted on-chain.
 They keep track of their entire history of state roots and the hash of each batch.
 Anyone who discovers that one batch has an incorrect post-state root can publish proof to the chain, proving that the batch was computed incorrectly.
 The contract verifies the proof and reverts that batch and all batches after it.
-This separates optimistic rollups from zero-knowledge rollups that actually publishing proofs of validity for off-chain transactions.
+This separates Optimistic rollups from zero-knowledge rollups that actually publishing proofs of validity for off-chain transactions.

 ## L1 and L2: what's the difference?